By Kyle Gann

 Downtown music is a major subdivision of American music.
 The scene the term describes began in 1960, when Yoko Ono - one of the Fluxus artists, at that time still seven years away from meeting John Lennon - opened her Soho loft to be used as a performance space for a series curated by La Monte Young and Richard Maxfield.
 Prior to this time, most classical music performances in New York City occured "uptown" around the area Lincoln Center would soon occupy.
 Ono's gesture led to a new performance tradition of informal performances in nontraditional venues such as lofts and converted industrial spaces, involving music much more experimental than that of the more conventional modern classical series' Uptown.

 Downtown music is not distinguished by any particular principle, but rather by what it does not do: it does not confine itself to the ensembles, performance tradition, and musical rhetoric of European classical music, nor to the commercially defined conventions of pop music.
+One could even characterize the Downtown scene of the '60s through '90s as a miscellany of refugees from the pretentious and arbitrary compositional mandates that were being wielded as weapons in academia and the classical music world.
 More than a continuous scene, Downtown music has resembled a battlefield on which, from time to time, various groups have reigned ascendant.
 In chronological order of dominance, the following movements have been prominent Downtown:

 Conceptualism - starting with the Fluxus artists, who made pieces from brief instructions ("the short form") or concepts.
 For instance, La Monte Young's "Draw a straight line and follow it"; Robert Watts's Trace, in which the musicians set fire to the music on their music stands; Yoko Ono's Wall Piece, in which performers bang their heads against the wall; or Nam June Paik's classic "Creep into the vagina of a living whale."